Burgh Island Sea Tractor

 She is relied upon almost daily to navigate the waves when the tide is in, transporting guests to their magical stay on the island.

-The Burgh Island sea tractor was originally designed in 1969 by Robert Jackson CBE, a pioneer of the nuclear power station program in the 1950s.
+The Sea Tractor was originally designed in 1969 by Robert Jackson CBE, a pioneer of the nuclear power station program in the 1950s.

-This remarkable vehicle is truly one-of-a-kind in the world.
+This remarkable vehicle is the only of its kind anywhere in the world.

-In exchange for his work, Jackson was paid with a case of champagne.
 It cost £9,000 to build.
+Rather interestingly, in exchange for his work, Jackson was paid with a case of champagne.

 Although built in the late 60s, Trundle has recently been renovated to a pristine condition and is celebrated as the best way to arrive at the Burgh Island Hotel.